What is Injury Biomechanics?

 When an incident results in a bodily injury, the parties that own and maintain the premises where it occurred may be held responsible to the injured party for damages.
 LISKE Injury Biomechanics experts will apply their understanding of anatomy, human kinetics and physics to any premise liability claim including slips, trips, falls and missteps, workplace accidents and assault to determine injury causation.

 Personal injury can occur when a product malfunctions, is poorly designed or is used negligently.
 Common LISKE Injury Biomechanics expert product liability investigations include seatbelts, airbags, helmets and safety gear, but the range of possibilities is unlimited.
 Analysis from our Injury Biomechanics experts will determine the mechanism of injury, whether it is consistent with proper use of the product and whether the product performed as intended.

 From gym equipment to organized sporting events to extreme sporting, leisure activities sometimes result in injuries.
 A LISKE Injury Biomechanics analysis can help establish the dynamics of the activity and how this may have caused the injuries.

-A traumatic brain injury (TBI) can be the result of blunt force trauma, foreign object penetration and extreme external forces, and can occur in motor vehicle accidents, falls, assaults and sports injuries.
-By examining the extreme acceleration forces of the head during a dynamic event, our Injury Biomechanics experts can determine the risk potential for TBI and the severity of the injury.
+A traumatic brain injury (TBI) can be the result of blunt force trauma, foreign object penetration and/or acceleration forces alone, and can occur in motor vehicle accidents, falls, assaults and sports injuries.
+By examining the acceleration forces of the head during a dynamic event, our Injury Biomechanics experts can determine the risk potential for TBI and the severity of the injury.